10xcodecamp/javascript-conventions-and-code-style/README.md

 ## Strings and Objects

-Name the variable something meaningful, narrow, and unique.
+Name the variable something meaningful, narrow, and specific.
 What are you storing in this variable?
 Be specific.
 Try to reflect things that exist in the real world or would make sense to a layperson.
 Never write a single-letter variable or abbreviation.
 (Exceptions at the bottom.)
 Never write a variable that anyone would have the slightest difficulty interpreting—including you 6 months from now.

 ```javascript
 const firstName = "Mike"